EventCalc – FAQs

 Is the calculator really accurate?

 Yes.
-(See the same question in the Birthday Calculator section for more incredibly boring information.)
+(There is a lot more information in the Half Birthday Calculator section for more incredibly boring information about this.)

 The half anniversary isn’t very accurate – what about the half day?